Quitch/Queller-AI/README.md

  - Attempts to build a naval factory first
  - Unrestricted naval usage

-### Neural
- - All platoon creation decisions are made by the neural network
- - High map activity

 ### Rush
  - Favours bots
  - Techs late